-- " Positive: We are trending UP in both SMS and email delivery as a result of the presidential initiative to change from "opt-in" to "opt-out" which was implemented in between semesters. - " Positive: We are trending UP in "less than 3 min" delivery, indicating better delivery. - " We are trending DOWN in "did not receive the txt message" indicating that more people are receiving the text alerts. - " Positive: We are trending UP in the use of the mobile app to receive alerts. - " Negative: We are trending DOWN in the use of social media to receive alerts.
+- " Positive: We are trending UP in email delivery. - " Positive: We are trending UP in "less than 3 min" delivery and DOWN in 5 min delivery, indicating better delivery. - " Positive: We are trending UP in the use of the mobile app to receive alerts. - " Negative: We trended DOWN in text alerts.